SpectralKAN: Weighted Activation Distribution Kolmogorov-Arnold Network for Hyperspectral Image Change Detection: Experiments

 \subsection{Effect of Hyperparameters}

+To study the effect of hyperparameters on SpectralKAN, we focused on the number of nodes and hidden layers, as well as the number of training samples.
+Other hyperparameters were set based on prior work and empirical experience.

-Different numbers of nodes and hidden layers in SpectralKAN will result in different parameter number and accuracy.
-We selected six different combinations of nodes and layers to identify the optimal parameters: a: [25,1], [\textit{b},2], b: [25, 16, 1], [\textit{b}, 2], c: [25, 1], [\textit{b}, 16, 2], d: [25, 16, 1], [\textit{b}, 16, 2], e: [25, 64, 1], [\textit{b}, 16, 2], and f: [25, 16, 1], [\textit{b}, 64, 2].
-In a-f, the first set represents the number of nodes in the spatial KAN encoder, and the second set represents the number of nodes in the spectral KAN encoder.
-From a to f, the number of nodes or layers gradually increases, accompanied by an increase in parameter number.
+Different numbers of nodes and hidden layers in SpectralKAN result in different NP and accuracy.
+We selected six different combinations of nodes and layers to identify the optimal structure: a: [25,1], [\textit{b},2], b: [25, 16, 1], [\textit{b}, 2], c: [25, 1], [\textit{b}, 16, 2], d: [25, 16, 1], [\textit{b}, 16, 2], e: [25, 64, 1], [\textit{b}, 16, 2], and f: [25, 16, 1], [\textit{b}, 64, 2].
+In a–f, the first set specifies the number of nodes in each layer of the spatial-level WKANs (e.g., [25,1] indicates 25 nodes in the first layer and 1 node in the second layer), while the second set provides the corresponding layer-wise node configuration of the channel-level WKANs.
+From a to f, the number of nodes or layers gradually increases, accompanied by an increase in NP.
 The $\mathcal{K}$ of experiments can be seen in Fig.~\ref{notes}.
 In the Farmland dataset, as the number of nodes or layers increases, the $\mathcal{K}$ also gradually increases.
 In the other datasets, however, no consistent pattern is observed.
-Considering both number of parameters and Kappa, we determine that b is the best configuration.
+Considering both NP and $\mathcal{K}$, we determine that b is the best configuration.